|

 4. Full Transparency: We publish the FIO configs and raw logs.

-Editor’s Note: The NVMe drives and networking for this test are being procured directly through the Rack2Cloud Lab Fund (see footer).
+Editor’s Note: The NVMe drives and networking for this test were procured directly through the Rack2Cloud Lab Fund.
 This data belongs to the community, not a vendor.
+Want to replicate this test in your own environment?
+DigitalOcean provides cost-effective bare metal nodes that match this lab profile.

 Project Thunderdome: Lab Architecture